Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 19 Desember 2025 14.30.38 UTC
+- WIB: Jumat, 19 Desember 2025 15.40.28 UTC
-- WITA: Jumat, 19 Desember 2025 15.30.38 UTC
+- WITA: Jumat, 19 Desember 2025 16.40.28 UTC
-- WIT: Jumat, 19 Desember 2025 16.30.38 UTC
+- WIT: Jumat, 19 Desember 2025 17.40.28 UTC

 Kutipan Inspiratif:
-"Worry about your character, not your reputation.
-Your character is who you are, your reputation is who people think you are."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: inspirational
+Kategori: friendship